pbock/ticket-parser/README.md

 	.then(ticket => { /* do something */ })
 ```

-The API is asynchronous because it invokes `zlib` to decompress the payload.
-Use `TicketParser.parseSync()` if you want to work synchronously.
+The API is asynchronous because TicketParser invokes `zlib` to decompress the payload.
+Parsing is currently done with the buffered payload, but the format lends itself very well to being parsed as a stream.

 The returned Promise is rejected if no payload is found, otherwise it resolves with output like this: